 - National Agricultural Workers Survey (NAWS)

-NAWS is an employment-based, random-sample survey of U.S. crop workers (livestock workers are not covered, nor are seasonal workers on H-2A visas) that collects demographic, employment, and health data in face-to-face interviews.
+NAWS, conducted by the U.S. Department of Labor, is an employment-based, random-sample survey of U.S. crop workers (neither livestock workers nor seasonal workers on H-2A visas are covered) that collects demographic, employment, and health data in face-to-face interviews.
+The NAWS is the source of estimates of legal immigration status of the Nation's crop farmworkers and is the basis for much of the research on farmworker health and well-being. is an employment-based, random-sample survey of U.S. crop workers (livestock workers are not covered, nor are seasonal workers on H-2A visas) that collects demographic, employment, and health data in face-to-face interviews.
 The NAWS is the source of estimates of legal immigration status of the Nation's crop farmworkers, and is the basis for much of the research on farmworker health and well-being.
 Results are tabulated here, and the underlying microdata files are also available for public use.

 - Current Population Survey (CPS)

 The Census Bureau's CPS interviews about 60,000 households each month, asking detailed questions about demographic characteristics and labor market outcomes.
 It is the source of the official estimates of the unemployment rate, which are released on the first Friday of every month.
 Note that this release also contains information on employment levels, derived from a different survey, called the Current Employment Statistics survey, which interviews employers.
 CPS also serves as the basis for much of the published research on the U.S. labor market.
 CPS's Annual Social and Economic Supplement, conducted each March, is the source of official statistics on poverty and income distribution.
 Farmworkers may be identified using industry and occupation codes in the CPS Public Use Microdata (PUMS) files.
 Results are available at the State level, and for larger metro areas.
-Results are not generally tabulated for metro versus nonmetro areas, but such tabulations are possible using the microdata files, although metro status is not reported for a small number of households.
+Results are not generally tabulated for metro versus nonmetro areas, but such tabulations are possible using the microdata files, although for a small number of households, metro status is not reported.

 - American Community Survey (ACS)